-Figure 4 REBALANCEZIG with p = 0 always rotates up the inserted node, and maintains the invariant that the tree is a single path. (left) insertion point of 7; (right) 7 is rotated up onto the path.
+Figure 3 REBALANCEZIG with p = 0 always rotates up the inserted node, and maintains the invariant that the tree is a single path. (left) insertion point of 7; (right) 7 is rotated up onto the path.

-Figure 5 Binary search trees resulting from inserting the sequence 1, 3, 2 using REBALANCEZIG.
-Each of the four search trees has probability 1/4 when p = 1/2 (see Figure 15 for detailed cases).
-Note that the perfect balanced binary search tree on three nodes cannot by achieved REBALANCEZIG on this insertion sequence.
+Figure 4 Binary search trees resulting from inserting the sequence 1, 3, 2 using RebalanceZig.
+Each of the four search trees has probability 1/4 when p = 1/2.
+Note that the perfect balanced binary search tree on three nodes cannot by achieved RebalanceZig on this insertion sequence.